 - Using a mandoline slicer or sharp knife, slice sweet potatoes and shallot 1/8th inch thin, then separate shallot rings.
 Set aside.

 - Arrange half of the sweet potatoes and shallot rings in the baking dish.
 Sprinkle one tablespoon of flour on top with half of the thyme mixture and half of the cheese.
 Repeat another layer with remaining potatoes and shallots in overlapping rows.
 Scatter with remaining thyme mixture.

 - In a small bowl whisk together 1/4 of heavy cream and remaining three tablespoons of flour until smooth.
 Whisk in remaining cream and chicken stock.
 Pour evenly over sweet potatoes and top with remaining cheese.

 - Bake for 45 minutes or until golden and bubbling.
-Let sit for 10 minutes and serve with sprig of thyme on top.
+Let scalloped sweet potatoes rest for 10 minutes, then garnish with sprig of thyme and serve while warm.